Uses

 E-readers

 I can no longer reliably read printed books, so I pay close attention to e-readers.
 I wanted to move away from Amazon and my 2017 Paperwhite.
 I tried a Kobo Colour Libre and hated the muddy text.
+I was given a Kobo Libre 2 for Christmas.

 - The really cool thing about the Kobo Libre and Libre Colour is that both support the new & well-designed Kobo remote for turning pages.
 The Kobo Remote is a game changer for me.